moorepants/eme185/content/pages/meetings.rst

 "AIO" stands for **A**\ ccomplishments, **I**\ ssues, and **O**\ bjectives.
 This email should contain three bullet lists:

-1. what your team accomplished in the previous week,
+1. what your team Accomplished in the previous week,
-2. what issues you encountered during that week and would like help with, and finally
+2. what unsolved Issues you encountered during that week and would like help with, and finally
-3. what your objectives are for the coming week.
+3. what your Objectives are for the coming week.

 Both the accomplishments and objectives sections should indicate who worked on (or will work on) each item and how much time that person spent (or will spend) on that item.

-Lastly, this document should include a snapshot of your `Gantt Chart <{filename}/pages/gantt-chart.rst>`_ with a vertical line indicating the date of the meeting and the percent complete of each task in the chart.
+During the Spring quatert, this document should include a snapshot of your `Gantt Chart <{filename}/pages/gantt-chart.rst>`_ with a vertical line indicating the date of the meeting and the percent complete of each task in the chart.
 For tips on creating a good snapshot see the `Gantt Chart page
 <{filename}/pages/gantt-chart.rst>`_.
 The accomplishments and objectives in
 your AIO should match up with your Gantt Chart.